21 Creative Thanksgiving Table Decor Beyond Pumpkins & Leaves

 Eco-Friendly Table Elements

-Bamboo dinnerware or vintage finds can replace disposable options, creating a table that’s not only stylish but also sustainable.
-It feels good to know your cozy gathering is gentle on the earth too.
+Choosing vintage finds over disposable options makes your table stylish and sustainable at the same time.
+It feels good to know your gathering is being gentle on the earth while looking absolutely fire.

 Modern Farmhouse Fusion